Arsh2300/Travellury/README.md

-# Travellury
-Travellury is a travel website developed as a part of our Source Code Management project.
-The website aims to make travel planning easier and more exciting for users by offering a visually appealing and user-friendly platform to explore destinations, plan trips, and soon, book travel experiences.
-Our goal is to provide a smooth and engaging interface where users can browse popular travel spots, filter them based on their interests like beaches, mountains, or adventure, and organize their travel itineraries with ease.
-Travellury has been built using HTML, CSS, React.js, Javascript, Nodejs.
-We also plan to integrate backend functionalities in future versions for booking and user login features.
-The project is managed using Git and GitHub to ensure proper version control and collaboration.
-Our team consists of five dedicated members: Amolpreet Kaur, Bhoomika, Baljot Singh, Ayush, and Arshdeep Kaur.
-Each member contributed to the design, development, and overall project planning.
-This project helped us understand practical applications of SCM tools while building something creative and useful.
+Travellury - Travel Made Easy 🌍✈
+📌 Project Overview
+Travellury is a travel website created as part of our Software Configuration Management (SCM) project.

+The website helps users explore tourist destinations and plan their trips efficiently.

+Designed to be simple, responsive, and user-friendly for all types of travelers.

+🧩 Key Features
+Explore a variety of travel destinations with images and details.

+Filter places by category (beach, mountains, historical, adventure, etc.).

+Interactive trip planner interface.

+Clean and responsive design for mobile and desktop.

+Easy navigation and visually rich layout.

+⚙ Technology Stack
+Frontend: HTML, CSS, JavaScript
+Backend: React.js, Node.js, etc.
+Version Control: Git & GitHub

+👥 Team Members
+Amolpreet Kaur

+Bhoomika

+Baljot

+Ayush

+Arshdeep Kaur